-It’s so quick and easy to make you can do it last minute.
-Or you can prepare it a day or two in advance.
+This homemade cranberry sauce is so quick and easy to make you can do it last minute.
+Or you can prepare it a day or two in advance, cover it, and stick it in the fridge.
 Without a doubt, it’s better after it sits a while.

 This sauce is delicious with turkey, ham, and even chicken.
 Or you can try it with whatever else you want.
 In fact, it’s fun to discover new ways to eat foods.

 Although most people associate cranberry sauce with holiday meals, I like to enjoy it year-round.
 Most grocery stores are able to get cranberries, but you might have to request them to be ordered.

 You only need three ingredients to make this cranberry sauce recipe, although you can add more.